Suftu

-Suftu, also known as Melka Suftu or Melka Softu, is a town in the Liben Zone of Ethiopia.
+Suftu, (Amhric. ሱፍካ) also known as Melka Suftu or Melka Softu, is a town in the Liben Zone of Ethiopia.
 It is located near the border with southern Somalia and the Mandera County in Kenya.
 Other towns in Liben Zone include Dolo and Sathe.

 Sports and Achievements

 Suftu has gained a reputation as a major sports hub in the region.
 The town has consistently produced skilled athletes who have participated in and won regional tournaments.
 Despite not having official district status, Suftu's teams have outperformed those from recognized districts, showcasing the town's sporting excellence.